Amish Onion Cake or Bread

 This recipe for Amish onion cake or bread is reminiscent of German Onion Cake or Zwiebelkuchen.
 A savory rustic pie of browned onions, Black Forest ham or bacon, caraway seeds, egg and sour cream.
 Onion cakes are popular in Germany’s wine growing regions.
 Traditionally, Zwiebelkuchen is enjoyed with a glass of Federweisser or grape must.

 There are a few varieties of Zwiebelkuchen.
 Some are flat and cut into squares with a thinner layer of the topping, others are thicker and can be prepared in a springform pan.
 Schwäbischer Zwiebelkuchen is typically round and deep, simmilar to a quiche.
 Whatever the shape may be, traditional Zwiebelkuchen always consists of yeast dough, topped with caramelized onions, savory bacon and a thick creamy base.
 My hubby isn’t a fan of caraway seeds so I substituted poppy seeds.

-Amish Onion Cake/Bread is rich and delicious!
+Amish Onion Cake/Bread

-- 3 to 4 medium sweet onions, chopped (Vidalia)
+- 3 to 4 medium sweet onions, chopped, (Vidalia)

 - 2 cups cold butter, divided

 - 1 1/2 teaspoon salt

 - 1 1/2 teaspoon paprika

 - 1/2 cup cornstarch

 - 1 tablespoon baking powder